Keyboard shortcuts

 Analysis of Algorithms & Operations

-DPRAMJAM := Distributed Parallel Random Access Machine Jurisdiction-Aware Model
+DPRAMJEM := Distributed Parallel Random Access Machine Jurisdiction-Explicit Model

 • Abstract Machine Model (AMM)